WPGC :

 Station Air Personalities, News Guys & Money Girls walk out on strike over objections of management's desire to have jocks record their voices for use on the AM while they are live on the FM.
 When the union threatens advertising agencies running spots with WPGC talent on them on other DC stations, the National Labor Relations Board rules it constitues a secondary boycott, outlawed by the Taft-Hartley Act.

 First Media replaces the air staff with jocks from other stations in the chain.
-Dan Mason from sister station WZGC (Z93) Atlanta is named new Program Director.
-Waylon Richards joins the station for nights from WGCL, Cleveland.
-Liz Kiley becomes the first female full time on air personality on the station.
+Dan Mason from sister station WZGC (Z93) Atlanta is named new Program Director, Waylon Richards joins the station for nights from WGCL, Cleveland.
+Liz Kiley is hired for the overnight shift.

 Post Strike On Air line up: